kalendar/assessments/srl/motivation/anxiety/low-summary.md

-Your level of test anxiety is **high**.
-When doing your schoolwork or taking an exam, you will often feel uncomfortable and/or worry excessively about how you will perform.
+Your score for test anxiety is **high**.
+The survey results suggest that when doing your schoolwork or taking an exam, you often feel uncomfortable or worry excessively about how you will perform.
+High levels of test anxiety can impair your performance, so you might want to learn new strategies for managing it.

 To lower your test anxiety, you can:

 1. Use relaxation techniques to reduce uncomfortable feelings and to increase your focus.
-2. Learn how to say positive things to yourself.
+2. Learn how to say positive things to yourself about your likelihood of success.

-Create schedules for yourself and plan.
+3. Create schedules and plan your study time so you don't have to worry about getting everything done.